-UAL’s Annual Learning and Teaching Day was this year held at CSM – a fascinating and very enjoyable day!
+UAL’s Annual Learning and Teaching Day 2017 was held at CSM.

-The link to the slides I used for my ‘Lightning Talk’ about how teaching and learning spaces and practice are being extended into ‘the digital’ is here: https://goo.gl/a5P9H0
+The link to the slides I used for my ‘Lightning Talk’ about a series of interviews / podcasts I have recorded with UAL colleagues, exploring how teaching and learning is developing and residing within digital spaces and practice is evolving further into ‘the digital’ is here: https://goo.gl/a5P9H0

-I had the great pleasure this year of again attending and presenting at the welcoming and fascinating Solstice / CLT Conference at Edge Hill University – full details on the conference website.
+I had the great pleasure this year (2016) of again attending and presenting at the friendly and fascinating Solstice / CLT Conference at Edge Hill University – full details on the conference website.

 As part of this I presented on two subjects: